Message from the President

 In addition to topic-specific internal control protocols, there is one essential value upon which all the internal controls depend, individual integrity.
 Each member of the College community is expected to conduct him or herself with the appropriate standard of care.
 We all have a responsibility to model integrity in all that we do.
 The consequences for organizations arising from a lack of integrity can be devastating, as newspaper headlines regularly attest.

 A successful internal control program depends on the participation of all employees at every level.
-Although we are each responsible for establishing internal control in our units, the formal responsibility for reviewing campus controls has been assigned to the Business Office with Dave Dzwonkowski assuming the role of Internal Control Officer and Jim Fletcher, Assistant Internal Control Officer.
-You can expect to hear from them when your unit is selected for review of its internal control systems.
-Both are happy to answer any questions you might have or help you assess your department's controls for effectiveness.
+Although we are each responsible for establishing internal control in our units, the responsibility for reviewing campus controls has been assigned to the Business Office with Dave Dzwonkowski serving in the role of Internal Control Officer and Jim Fletcher, Assistant Internal Control Officer.
+You can expect to hear from them when your unit is selected for a review of your internal control systems.
+In addition, both are happy to collaborate with you in assessing the effectiveness of your unitís controls.

 The Internal Control Act, more specifically referred to as the New York State Governmental Accountability, Audit and Internal Control Act (originated in Chapter 814 of the Laws of 1987, then made permanent in Chapter 510 of the Laws of 1999), is the basis for the SUNY-ESF Internal Control Program.
 The Internal Control Act requires that all state agencies, including SUNY institute a formal internal control program.
 There are six requirements of the Internal Control Act of 1987 as shown below: